-In 2013/14, County Durham and Darlington Community Interest Company was incorporated.
+In 2013/14, County Durham and Darlington Community Interest Company was incorporated and commenced trading during 2014/15.
 The Community Interest Company is a 100% owned subsidiary of the Authority.
 The Directors of the company are also senior managers and members of the Authority.